yoavgre/parkingLotDeploy/README.md

 # 🚀 FastAPI + MongoDB Deployment with Pulumi (AWS EC2)

 This project uses [Pulumi](https://www.pulumi.com/) to deploy a fully operational **FastAPI + MongoDB** backend onto an AWS EC2 instance.
+It works in conjunction with the FastAPI app located in this repository:
+👉 yoavgre/parkingLotManager

 It:

 * Provisions an EC2 instance
 * Installs MongoDB locally
 * Installs Python and dependencies
-* Clones your FastAPI project from GitHub
+* Clones the FastAPI App from GitHub
 * Runs the FastAPI app with Uvicorn

 ---